gorliver/shortcutKeys/vimShortcuts.md

 L             move to last line on current page zz            center current line gg            move to the head of the file
+#G,#gg        goto # line
 G             move to the tail of the file
 %             jump between {},()...
 ```

 ```
 $             move cursor to end of the line
-^             move cursor to head of the line w, 5w         move cursor to right(5) word(s) b, 5b         move cursor to left(5) word(s)
-e, 5e         move cursor to the end of right(5) word(s)
+^             move cursor to first non-blank character the line 0             move cursor to start of the line w, 5w         move cursor to right(5) word(s) b, 5b         move cursor to left(5) word(s) e, 5e         move cursor to the end of right(5) word(s)